cadence101004/MusicPlayer/README.md

 # Desktop Music App

 This is a pixel-style desktop music player that I designed and built from scratch.
 The goal of this project was to create something that feels like a comfy, interactive widget sitting on your desktop instead of just another basic music player.
+(It's meant to be a desktop app, but if you don't want to use Electron, you can view the app and its functionality here: https://cadence101004.github.io/MusicPlayer/)

 ## Design